zijianhuang/apptranslation/CONTRIBUTING.md

 The scope is within the needs of full-stack software developers.
 That is, the developer coordinates translation efforts by fellow developers, staffs and external translators.

-* Converter between ResX and XLIFF
+* Converter between ResX and XLIFF and reconciliation
-* Converter between Android Resource and XLIFF
+* Converter between Android Resource and XLIFF and reconciliation
 * Support MS translator
 * Support [Translation Memory eXchange (TMX)](https://learn.microsoft.com/en-us/globalization/localization/translation-memories)